Lelouch-0220/Kayak_Terrathon/README.md

-# Kayak_Terrathon
+# Project Insight
-Team Kayak's Project for Terrathon 2022
+Team Kayak's Project for Terrathon 2022, an event organised at PES University